UK's Sunak hits out at 'smears' over wife's tax status | Politics

 Sunak has been touted as a successor to Prime Minister Boris Johnson, whose own position has come into question after widespread criticism over illegal parties held at Downing Street during COVID-19 lockdowns and a series of other scandals.
 After earning plaudits for a steady-handed response to the pandemic, Sunak's poll ratings have plunged as he faces challenges on many fronts, with the tax burden due to reach its highest since the 1940s.

 He also faced criticism this week for donating more than 100,000 pounds ($130,360) to Winchester College, his former private school whose annual fees are more than 43,000 pounds.
 His spokesperson said it was just one of the couple's many philanthropic donations.
-Opposition politicians have said Sunak had very serious questions to answer over Murthy's tax status, and even supporters of the governing Conservative Party said the disclosures about Murthy's tax status were damaging to him.
+Opposition politicians have said Sunak had very serious questions to answer over Murthy's tax status and even supporters of the governing Conservative Party said the disclosures were damaging.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)